SeeWatson/ga4-standard-data-layer/events/page_view.md

     "site_section5": "<site_section5>",
     "@type": "<@type>"
   },
-  // Send this portion if session-scoped data is available at page load and needs to be set "sessionModel": {
-    "session_id": "<session_id>"
-  },
   // Send this portion if user data is consistently available at page_load.
 If not send this with the user_detect event "userModel": {
     "user_id": "<userId>"
   },